Marooned (1969 film): Production

 An earlier version of the film (based on the 1964 version of the novel) was in preproduction in 1965, with Frank Capra producing and directing, from a screenplay by Walter Newman.

 At this stage, NASA's head of public affairs, Julian Scheer, while promoting improved openness in the agency's dealings with the media, nevertheless tried to prevent NASA from providing help to the filmmakers.
 He wrote in an internal memorandum, "It would be better for the agency's standpoint if this picture was never made" because of the spacecraft failure and threat of death in space it would portray.

 Capra heavily revised the script while seeking funding from investors, to reduce the budget.
 Amid concerns about the size of the project, Columbia Pictures' M. J. Frankovich offered Capra $3 million to make the film, prompting him to abandon development.
 When Marooned was eventually produced with John Sturges as director and Mayo Simon as screenwriter, the budget was $8 million.

+The film eschewed a traditional score for a soundscape created by sound engineer Arthur Piantadosi.
+He used a quarter-inch Nagra tape machine to record various samples that he manipulated into the sounds heard in the film.
+High Fidelity called it the 1969 "score of the year".
+Along with Les Fresholtz, Piantadosi was nominated for an Academy Award for Best Sound.

 Given that Apollo missions were being watched regularly by television audiences, the look of the film being as authentic as possible was very important to the producers.
 NASA, and its primary contractors such as North American Aviation and Philco-Ford, helped with the design of the film's hardware, including the crew's chairs inside the capsule, the orbiting laboratory—which used an early mock-up of the Skylab concept—the service module, the actual Plantronics headsets worn by the actors in the spacecraft, as well as authentic replicas of actual facilities, such as the Mission Operations Control Room (MOCR) at Johnson Space Center in Houston and the Air Force Launch Control Center (AFLCC) at Cape Canaveral Air Force Station.
 Contractors' technicians also worked on the film.